hammerheim-game/hammerheim-rules/3-warbands/clan-moulder.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 3 3 3 3 1 4 1 5
-Weapons/Armor: The Pack Servants may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: The Pack Servants may be equipped with weapons and armour chosen from the Henchmen equipment list.

 0-5 Wolf Rats